juiceo/excelify/README.md

 `node excelify.js test.csv`

+# Usage

+To run this against your own .csv file, just paste the file into the excelify folder, and run the command:

+`node excelify.js your_file_name.csv`

+If the script completed succesfully, your results will be available in the *results* directory.

 # Configuration
 To make this script work against your particular set of submission data, the following configuration options are available: